academe/google-webfonts-for-woo-framework/google-fonts-for-woo-framework/readme.txt

 It works like this:

 1. You register for a Google API key, and make sure it is enabled for web fonts.
 Set the API key in the plugin settings menu.
 2. The key is used to download the full list of Google web fonts.
-This is cached locally, every twelve hours at present.
+This is cached locally, and will only be refreshed when you save the plugin settings page.
-3. The full list of fonts is merged into the list that the Woo framework already knows about.
+3. The full list of fonts and all variants replaces the list that the Woo framework defines internally.

 What you should then see, is the ability to select any available Google web font in the WooThemes theme administration pages, and have those fonts displayed in your theme.